-<Support for formulating roadmaps>
+Support for formulating roadmaps> ERIA and IEE1 developed a roadmap (

 ERIA and IEEJ developed a roadmap (model analysis) for each ASEAN country that utilizes all energy sources and technologies based on a cost minimization model.
 Based on this, ERIA and IEEJ will support Asian countries in formulating their own roadmaps toward carbon neutrality.